 37 Weeks Pregnant - Pregnancy Week 37

-The 37th week of gestation is considered full-term.
+The 37th-38th week of pregnancy is considered early term.
 Pregnant women who make it to the 37th week no longer have to worry about having baby early.
 The fetus weighs around 6 ½ pounds and practices breathing during every waking moment.
 An ultrasound will actually show fetal breathing movements which often confuses parents.
 Baby is not really breathing, as there is no air in the uterus.

 Vaginal discharge is thicker and more abundant now.
 This discharge helps to lubricate the birthing canal for when the time comes.
 Fetal positioning will be checked at the next office visit.
 Typically, the position baby is in during the 37 week check-up is the same position he will be in during active labor.
 If the fetus is not in a head down position, the doctor may choose to turn baby as needed.
 External repositioning is only effective in 60-70% of the cases.